akaped/SQLshrimp/README.md

 `SQLshrimp.py [-h] [-q QUERY] [-db DB] [-usr USER] [-host HOST][-port PORT]`

-  SQL Shrimps allows you to Query ANY SQLDB from CLI If no parameters are specified it connects to Rfam DB
+  SQL Shrimps allows you to Query ANY SQL database from CLI If no parameters are specified it connects to Rfam DB

 ### Optional arguments: